Allergan CEO: large deal would be an unlikely outcome of review

 He said of all the options breaking up the company would take the longest and be the most disruptive.
 Still, he said its something the company has to seriously consider if they determine it will create shareholder value over the long term.

-Earlier this month, the company confirmed it was considering a bid for rare disease drug maker Shire Plc after Reuters reported on its interest.
+Earlier this month, the company confirmed it was considering a bid for rare disease drug maker Shire Plc (SHP.L) after Reuters reported on its interest.
 However, the company put out a second statement hours later stating it did not intend to make an offer.
-(Reporting by Michael Erman, Editing by Franklin Paul)